OpenAttackDefenseTools/tulip/README.md

 If you are going to use flower in a CTF, remember to set up the firewall in the most appropriate way, as the current implementation does not use other security techniques.

 ## Features
+- Only one command needed to make it run, thanks to docker.
 - Flow list
 - **Vim like navigation** ( `k` and `j` to navigate the list)
 - Regex filtering with highlight